ThbltLmr/yt-term/ARTICLE.md

 In this article, we will learn what the Kitty graphics protocol is, and attempt to use it to stream a YouTube video directly in the terminal.

 ## What is the Kitty graphics protocol?
 The [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol) is a specification allowing client programs running into terminal emulators to display images using RBG, RGBA or PNG format.
 While initially developed for [Kitty](https://sw.kovidgoyal.net/kitty/), it has been implemented in other terminals like Ghostty and WezTerm.
-All the client program has to do is send a sequence to `STDOUT` with the right escape characters and encoding.
+All the client program has to do is send a graphics escape code to `STDOUT` with the right escape characters and encoding.

 So what does that look like?
 The specification tells us: